aldojunior990/aldojunior990/README.md

 ### Hello, my name is Aldo 👋

 * 🔭 I am a student of Computer Science.
-* 🧠 I'm an Android and Front-end developer.
+* 🧠 I'm a mobile developer, experienced in native development with Kotlin.
 * 🧑‍💻 my portfolio website: https://aldojr-portfolio.vercel.app/

 ## Technologies I use in my day